-79. Manufacturers indicated that the grading system was too complex to understand
+75. Manufacturers indicated that the grading system was too complex to understand.
+Is there any plan to review it?

-- The grading system is based off of N19 and there are no plans to change the document at this time. - RAs will develop a CDRH Learn training module on N19.
+- The grading system is based off of GHTF/SG3/N19:2012 and there are no plans to change the document at this time. - RAs will develop a CDRH Learn training module on GHTF/SG3/N19:2012.

-80. Can RAs provide additional guidance on applying the audit model using an audit team?
+76. Can RA provide additional guidance on how to distribute the audit activities among the audit team, using the audit model?

-- Audits require effective pre-audit planning. - While one auditor is reviewing a primary process of the audit model (e.g., Management), another auditor can cover a supporting process. (e.g., Facility Registration) - Auditors covering the same process can cover different audit tasks. - Maintaining audit team communication is essential. - Additional guidance is discussed in the Articulate Online Module, "Introduction to MDSAP," slides 37 and 38.
+• Audits require effective pre-audit planning.

+- While one auditor is reviewing a primary process of the audit model (e.g., Management), another auditor can cover a supporting process. (e.g., Facility Registration) - Auditors covering the same process can cover different audit tasks. - Maintaining audit team communication is essential. - Additional guidance is discussed in the Articulate Online Module; "Introduction to MDSAP" slides 37 and 38.

-81. How should an AO apply the audit model when sites are not responsible for all QMS activities?
+77. How should an AO apply the audit model when sites are not responsible for all QMS activities?

 - AO should determine the applicable QMS activities and corresponding audit tasks at each site included in the audit program.
-This can be done in Stage 1 of the audit. - The audit time calculation procedure, MDSAP AU P0008, and associated spreadsheet, MDSAP AU F008, can assist in identifying/planning audit tasks.
+This can be done in Stage 1 of the audit. - The audit time calculation procedure, MDSAP AU P0008, and associated spreadsheets, MDSAP AU F0008.1 (Audit Model 2013) and MDSAP AU F0008.2 (Audit Model 2017) can assist in identifying/planning audit tasks.

-82. When should an AO employ a Technical Expert during an MDSAP audit?
+78. When should an AO employ a Technical Expert during an MDSAP audit?

-ISO/IEC 17021-1 states, "The criteria for the selection of technical experts are determined on a case-by-case basis by the needs of the audit team and the scope of the audit."
+ISO/IEC 17021-1 states: "The criteria for the selection of technical experts are determined on a case-by-case basis by the needs of the audit team and the scope of the audit."

-83. Can audit tasks be accomplished during pre-on-site audit activities?
+79. Can audit tasks be accomplished during pre-on-site audit activities?